 The classic method of characterizing foams is to measure the rise height or rise profile.
 The expansion of a foam sample can be measured in a cup, a box, or a cylinder.
 The critical start time is evaluated from the rise rate.
 It indicates the start of the reaction between the reactive components after mixing.
 The rise time is another fundamental foam parameter.
 It is defined as the time between the start of mixing and the maximum expansion of the foam.
-The new patented ultrasonic fan sensor LR 4 of the FOAMAT system (Fig. 1) is especially designed for measuring the distance to the foam bun with high accuracy.
-It features an integrated fan for air homogenization, an ultrasonic sound transducer, and a temperature probe for speed-ofsound compensation.
-All types of foams can be measured, including flexible molded and slabstock foams, semi-rigid foams, and rigid foams with strong heat release.
-The expansion containers can be heated to repeatable starting conditions as well as to reach the required reaction temperature.
-In quality assurance testing, the rise profile, which is the fingerprint of the foam, is compared to given master curves.
+The new ultrasonic fan sensor LR 4 (Figs. 1, 5, 7) is especially designed for measuring the distance to the foam bun with high accuracy.
+It features an integrated fan for air homogenization, an ultrasonic transducer, and a temperature gauge for speed-ofsound compensation.
+All types of foam can be measured, including flexible molded and slabstock foams, semi-rigid foams, and rigid foams with strong heat release.
+The expansion containers can be heated to ensure equal starting conditions as well as to reach the required reaction temperature.
+In quality assurance testing, the rise profile, which is a fingerprint of the foam, is compared to its master curve.
 A master curve (Fig. 2) is a tolerance band showing the margins of a "good" foam sample.
-While rise height measurement still continues to be the standard method of foam testing, new sensors of FOAMAT are available, revealing more details of the foam formation process.
+While rise height measurement still continues to be the standard method of foam testing, additional sensors of FOAMAT are available, revealing more details of the foam formation process.